 James Pelletier is an artist and poet with a B.A. in psychobiology.
 He attended The Art Students League of New York in the early 1970s where he studied with Robert Beverly Hale, Vaclav Vytlacil and Jose DeCreeft.
 While maintaining a studio in the West Village, he made his living from a myriad of jobs including eight years as a periodic distributor for the SoHo Weekly News.
 He published his poetry in alternative press publications, exhibited his work at several galleries, and created a light installation at the Aldrich Museum of Contemporary Art in 1976.
 That same year he created the first edition of Night/Light, a lightwork that transformed the Lower Manhattan skyline, by utilizing the lighting systems inside skyscrapers, into a work of art.
 The monumental work took place on the evening of New York City's Bicentennial Fourth of July celebration.
 It earned Pelletier a commendation from President Gerald Ford.
 Night/Light can be seen briefly in the 1976 remake of the movie, King Kong.

-In 1977, Pelletier created a citywide sculpture exhibition entitled Balloon Snow in Keene, New Hampshire.
+Considered a pioneer in the field of public art, Pelletier created a citywide sculpture exhibition entitled Balloon Snow in Keene, NH in 1977.
 The wood constructions, which the artist describes as "optic-illusion-light-time pieces," were inspired by balloon frame construction methods invented by Keene native George Washington Snow.
 The exhibition was funded by local businesses including Markem Corporation.
 In 1978, he repeated the exhibit in Battery Park in New York City.
 The exhibit was funded by Xerox Corporation.